bleachevil/Classwork/README.md

 ## Description
 National Bank is one of Canada's leading integrated financial groups and one of the five strongest banks in the world
 ## Contributors
-Amira Ali, Nadeem Hassan, Jeff Zhang, Abi Kamal
+Amira Ali, Nadeem Hassan, Jeff Zhang